Courses

 • Scientific Decisions: Decisions must be based on facts, and should be justified in terms of intended purpose.
 They should be realistic, practical, and able to be measured and evaluated.
 Principles are free from bias and prejudice.

-• Fulfilling Social Responsibility: Principles of management also provides direction to the managers in fulfilling social responsibilities along with helping them in achieving organisational goals.
+• Fulfilling Social Responsibility: Principles of management also provide direction to the managers in fulfilling social responsibilities along with helping them in achieving organisational goals.
 Principles help managers to make optimum use of human and material resources.
-With efficient use of resources, there is an improvement in the quality of work and an increase in the standard of living of the society.
+With efficient use of resources, there is an improvement in the quality of work and an increase in the standard of living of society.

 Taylor’s Scientific Management